neams-th-coe/cardinal/doc/content/tutorials/cht5.md

   []
 []

-but the addition is automated for you.
+You will see `temp`, `avg_flux`, and `flux_integral` referred to in the solid input file `[Transfers]` block,

 ### Solid Input Files

 The MOOSE heat conduction module is used to solve for [energy conservation in the solid](theory/heat_eqn.md).

+First, a local variable, `pebble_diameter` is used to conveniently be able to repeat data throughout a MOOSE input file.
+Then, anywhere in the input file that we want to refer to the value `0.03`, we can use bash-type syntax like `${pebble_diameter}`.
+Note that these names are completely arbitrary, and simply help to streamline setup for complex MOOSE input files.

+!alert tip
+You can use similar syntax to do math inside a MOOSE input file.
+For example, to populate a location in the input file with half the value held by the file-local variable `pebble_diameter`, you would write `${fparse 0.5 * pebble_diameter}`.

 The mesh is generated using MOOSE's [SphereMeshGenerator](https://mooseframework.inl.gov/source/meshgenerators/SphereMeshGenerator.html).
 You can either generate this mesh "online" as part of the simulation setup, or we can create it as a separate activity and then load it (just as you can load any Exodus mesh into a MOOSE simulation).
 We will do the former here, but still show you how you can generate a mesh.

-The mesh is specified in the `[Mesh]` block of the `solid.i` file.

 !listing /tutorials/pebble_1/solid.i
   block=Mesh

-We can run this file in "mesh-only mode" to generate an Exodus mesh with
+We can run this file in "mesh-only mode" (which will skip all of the solves) to generate an Exodus mesh with

 ```